mminer/mminer.github.com/_posts/2015-05-11-level-editing-off-the-beaten-path.md

 Part of Danny's success can be attributed to keeping the scope manageable, being intimately familiar with his tools, and having boatloads of prior experience.
 The real secret though was his focus on content first.
 Before building the run-and-jump mechanics, he hacked together a level editor.
 With this ready on the first night of the game jam, his partner spent two full days designing levels while Danny focused on core gameplay.
 On Sunday he took the levels, plugged them into his engine, and voilà: *I Hate Ice Levels* was a full game ready to play.

 So, level editors, the point of this post.
 When we developed *[Orbert](http://playorbert.com)*, a 2D physics puzzler for mobile, I took this lesson to heart and focused first on how we'd build levels.
 We had limited time and resources, but we knew that without much content it would be a hard sell.
-Our initial efforts to make level editing fast and enjoyable paid off.
+Our efforts to make level editing fast and enjoyable paid off.
 By the time we put the finishing touches on *Orbert* it offered 100 levels to justify the $2 price tag.

 Allow me to share the approach we took.